mickeyshaughnessy/OpenCouponServer/README.md

 ### /MAKE_COUPONS(...):

-The route for businesses to upload coupons.
+The route for businesses to upload coupons. `bid_price` is the maximum amount the business agrees to pay when the coupon is redeemed.

 * Input: POST JSON containing:
   * advertiser_key